Nwaorie v. U.S. Customs and Border Protection, et al., No: 4:18-cv-1406 (S.D. Tex., filed May 3, 2018)

 In December 2017, Ms. Nwaorie, in compliance with the Civil Asset Forfeiture Reform Act (CAFRA), submitted a claim, requesting judicial forfeiture proceedings.
 When CBP failed to file a forfeiture complaint within 90 days, it became statutorily required to return the seized property.

 However, instead of doing so, in April 2018, CBP mailed Ms. Nwaorie a letter, which conditioned the return of her seized cash on her signing a hold harmless agreement.
 If she did not sign the agreement to waive her statutory and constitutional rights and to indemnify the government for any claims brought by others related to the seized property, CBP threatened to initiate forfeiture proceedings against her.
 After filing the lawsuit, CBP finally sent her a check in the amount confiscated.

 On July 23, 2018, Defendants moved to dismiss all claims, arguing that they are moot and barred by sovereign immunity.
-As of August 2018, the motion is pending.
+On August 27, Plaintiff filed her opposition to Defendants’ motion.
+Defendants filed a reply in support of their motion on September 4, and Plaintiff filed a surreply on October 3.
+As of October 2018, the motion is pending.

 Counsel: Institute for Justice

 Dan Alban | Institute for Justice | email@example.com

 Anya Bidwell | Institute for Justice | firstname.lastname@example.org

 - Plaintiff’s Response in Opposition to Defendants’ Motion to Dismiss

 - Defendants’ Reply in Support of Motion to Dismiss